Comrades: Almost a Love Story: Plot

 The film, spanning years, centres on two Chinese mainlanders who migrate to Hong Kong to make a living, but end up falling in love.
-Leon Lai plays a naive Northerner, Li Xiao-Jun (T: 黎小軍, S: 黎小军), and Maggie Cheung plays an opportunist/entrepreneur and Cantonese speaker from Guangzhou, Li Qiao (T: 李 翹, S: 李 翘), who takes advantage of mainlanders like herself for financial gains.
+Leon Lai plays a naive Northerner, Li Xiao-Jun, who moves to Hong Kong with the intention of bringing his fiancée Fang Xiaoting to Hong Kong, and Maggie Cheung plays Li Qiao, an opportunist and Cantonese speaker from Guangzhou who takes advantage of mainlanders like herself for financial gains.
 The loneliness of living in the big city inevitably brings the two into a passionate love affair.
-But their different ambitions (Li Xiao-Jun wants to bring his fiancé to Hong Kong; Li Qiao wants to get rich) mean that they are unable to be together.
-Eventually, Li Xiao-Jun marries his fiancée, Fang Xiaoting (方小婷) (Yang) in Hong Kong and Li Qiao winds up in a relationship with a mob boss named Ouyang Pao (T: 歐陽豹, S: 欧阳豹, P: Ōuyáng Bào) (Tsang).
+Li Qiao is able to succeed and steadily grows wealthier, but her savings are wiped out in the economic crash of 1987.
+Due to this, she is forced to take up a job as a masseuse, where she meets a wealthy mob boss named Ouyang Pao.
+However, because of their different ambitions (Li Xiao-Jun wants to bring his fiancée to Hong Kong; Li Qiao wants to get rich) mean that they are unable to be together.
+Eventually, Li Xiao-Jun marries his fiancée in Hong Kong and Li Qiao winds up in a relationship with Pao.
 Li Qiao also becomes a successful entrepreneur, achieving her Hong Kong dream.
-Despite their seemingly separate lives, however, they are still in love and they have one final tryst in the room they used to share before they are separated again.
+Despite their seemingly separate lives, they are still in love and they have one final tryst in the room they used to share before they are separated again.

 Burdened by guilt and his love for Li Qiao, Xiao-Jun confesses to his wife that he has not been faithful.
 He then leaves Hong Kong, and becomes a cook in the United States.
 Pao, chased by the Hong Kong police, escapes with Li Qiao to the U.S. as illegal immigrants.
-After almost 10 years, Xiao-Jun and Li Qiao meet again as lonely immigrants in the U.S. (after the latter gets her green card).
+After almost 10 years, Xiao-Jun and Li Qiao meet again as lonely immigrants in the U.S. (after the latter gets her Green card).
 By then, both of them have already been freed from their previous partners - Xiao-Jun left his wife, and Pao is killed in a mugging in the U.S. The film ends with Xiao-Jun and Li Qiao fatefully meeting each other in front of an electronic store that has a display television playing a music video by Teresa Teng, after news of the singer's death had broken.
 It is revealed that the two had sat back to back on their first train ride to Hong Kong.